Farandjis/Cluster/docs/Management/Recueil des Besoins.md

   A user guide for the website must be available, as well as a visual transcript of the presentation video.
 Our software can be used via a website or through terminal commands.

 - <b><a name="p5e"> </a>e) Maintenance and Portability</b><br><br>
   The web application’s portability and maintenance will be checked using the W3C validator.
 This ensures compatibility across all browsers and verifies that the code complies with current standards.
-PHP and MariaDB function on both Windows and Linux servers.
+Node JS and MariaDB function on both Windows and Linux servers.
 We will conduct integration tests to ensure the correct integration of different modules into our project.
 <br><br><br><br><br><br><br>

 ------------------------------------------------------------------------------------------------------------------------